OkiStuff/minigfx/README.md

 ```

 ## minigfx example application
-Please check APPS.md to see how to work with minigfx properly.
+Please check the wiki to see how to work with minigfx properly.
 ```
 #define MINIGFX_IMPLEMENTATION
 #include "../minigfx.h"